 The campaign targets young men through Facebook, Twitter and Spotify, with 5.4 million British males aged 25 to 34 on Facebook alone.

-Whilst offences have decreased since the 1980’s, sadly, one in seven road deaths is a result of a drink-drive related collision.
+Whilst driving offences have decreased since the 1980’s, sadly, one in seven road deaths is a result of a drink-drive related collision.

 Department for Transport research found 20% of young men have at sometime had two or more drinks before driving.
 A third told researchers they felt it wouldn’t impact on their driving.
 However, research from the National Institute for Health and Care Excellence (NICE) reveals a second drink doubles a driver’s chances of being involved in a fatality.